Frederick Wilson (artist)

-Frederick Wilson (3 November 1858 - 24 March 1932) was a British stained glass artist best known for his work with Tiffany Studios.
-He was a prominent designer of ecclesiastical windows in the United States during the late 19th and early 20th centuries.
+Frederick Wilson (3 November 1858 - 24 March 1932) was a British stained glass artist best known for his work with the American Art Nouveau glass manufacturer Tiffany Studios in New York.
+He was a prominent and prolific designer of ecclesiastical windows in the United States during the late 19th and early 20th centuries, designing more than 500 windows in his three decades with Tiffany Studios.

 Biography

 Frederick Wilson was born in Dublin, Ireland to English parents, Charles and Elizabeth Wilson.
 The family eventually moved to England and Wilson and his six siblings were raised in both Liverpool and London.
 Although little is known about Wilson's early artistic education, there is evidence that he attended the South Kensington School, which was associated with the South Kensington Museum (now known as the Victoria and Albert Museum).

 In 1891, Wilson married Mary Gwladys Morgan, and the following year they immigrated to the United States.
 The couple had three children: Gladys, Sylvia and Beatrice.

 Career

 Frederick Wilson's career designing stained glass spanned more than 50 years.
 He was "known and accepted as an important artist in his field" during his lifetime, and his work had a major impact on how American ecclesiastical stained glass looked around the turn of the 20th century.

 Perhaps best known for his work at Tiffany Studios, Wilson also designed windows for at least five other firms, including: Heaton, Butler and Bayne, London, England; Alfred Godwin and Company, Philadelphia, Pennsylvania; Gorham Manufacturing Company, Providence, Rhode Island; The Los Angeles Art Glass Company, Los Angeles, California; and Judson Studios, also in Los Angeles.

 Over the course of his career, Wilson was a member of several professional arts groups, including the Art Club of Philadelphia, the Pennsylvania Academy of the Fine Arts, the American Federation of Arts, and the Architectural League of New York.

 Wilson likely began his artistic career in England in the 1870s.
 He was heavily influenced by the work of the Pre-Raphaelites, and incorporated ecclesiastical subjects in his designs from a young age.

 In 1892, Wilson and his wife Mary emigrated to the United States.
 He soon found employment at Alfred Godwin and Company in Philadelphia.
-However there are no known Wilson designs executed by the company, and by 1893 he began working for Tiffany Studios.
+However, there are no known Wilson designs executed by the company, and by 1893 he began working for Tiffany Studios.